emacsmirror/csv2ledger/README.md

 Set the option `c2l-account-matchers-file` to point to this file.
 With the example matchers shown here, if the payee or description (or any other field you configure) of a transaction contains the string `"aldi"`, `Expenses:Groceries` is taken as the balancing account.
 There can be more than one matcher for one account: in the example, both `"aldi"` and `"lidl"` link to the account `Expenses:Groceries`.

 The matchers are simple substrings, not regular expressions.
 I have not found the need to use regular expressions for account matching, and prefer the simplicity of not having to worry about the special meaning of certain characters in them.
-But if you prefer, you can use regular expressions for account matching.
-To do this, set the variable `c2l-account-regexps` to an alist mapping regular expressions to accounts:
+Internally, however, the matchers are turned into regular expressions and stored in the variable `c2l-account-regexps`.
+If you wish, you can set this variable yourself.
+Its value should be an alist mapping regular expressions to accounts:

 ```
 (("\\(?:aldi\\|lidl\\)" .
 "Expenses:Groceries")
  ("\\(?:restaurant\\)" .
 "Expenses:Leasure:Restaurant"))
 ```

-`c2l-account-regexps` is not a customisable option, because normally the variable is set based on the contents of the account matchers file.
+`c2l-account-regexps` is not a customisable option.
 If you set it to a value yourself though, `csv2ledger` will not overwrite it.
-(Just make sure the value is set before calling any functions from `csv2ledger`, and keep in mind that if you have multiple regexes matching a transaction, the first regex that matches wins out.)
+Just make sure that the value is set before calling any functions from `csv2ledger`, and keep in mind that if you have multiple regexes matching a transaction, the first regex that matches wins out.

-When `c2l-account-regexes` is compiled from the account matchers file, each account has only one entry in the alist, but this is not a requirement.
-You can have multiple regexes pointing to the same account.

-By default, only the `payee` and `description` fields are compared against the account matchers.
-This can be configured with the option `c2l-target-match-fields`.
-Its default value is `(payee description)`, but you can add other fields to it.
-In fact, I set it to the value `(description payee sender type)`.
+Matching an account specifically means matching the values of the fields listed in `cs2-target-match-fields` against the regexps in `c2l-account-regexps`.
+The first regexp that matches wins.
+By default, `c2l-target-match-fields` only contains the `payee` and `description` fields, but you can add other fields to it as well.
+(In fact, I set it to the value `(description payee sender type)`.)

 Two things are of note here: first, the order of this list determines the order in which the fields get checked.
-I prefer for the `description` field to be checked first, because it tends to contain more information than the `payee` field.
+The default value is `(payee description)`, so the `payee` field is checked before `description`.
+I prefer for the `description` field to be checked first, because it tends to contain more information than the `payee` field, so in my setup, I put `descriptoin` first.
 Second, I added the `type` field to the list.
 As already mentioned, `csv2ledger` does not do anything with this field, but I include it in `c2l-csv-columns` and I use it here to match the target account.
 Specifically, I use it to capture ATM withdrawals and set the target account to `Assets:Cash`.

 Note that there is another way to automatically recognise an account, which involves writing your own function to do the recognition.
 This option is discussed below.